Pawventures

 The Adventure Cat Movement

 A growing community of cat owners is proving that felines can be just as adventurous as dogs.
-The adventure cat movement, popularized by social media accounts and communities, encourages safe outdoor exploration with cats using harnesses, leashes, and cat backpacks.
+The adventure cat movement, popularized by social media communities, encourages safe outdoor exploration with cats using harnesses, leashes, and cat backpacks.
 If your cat shows interest in the outdoors, consider harness training as a gateway to travel.
 Start indoors, let your cat wear the harness for short periods, and gradually introduce outdoor environments.
-Not every cat will take to it, but those that do often become enthusiastic explorers.

 • Safety first.
 Always use a harness, never just a collar.
 Cats can slip out of collars easily.